 Jobsite theft costs the construction industry $1 billion a year.
 Other losses result from theft of material and fixtures or vandalism.

 Imagine going to work in the morning to find that your lumber and cement has been stolen.
-Without Builder’s Risk to cover the replacement of materials your business will suffer.
+Moreover, without Builder’s Risk to cover the replacement of materials your business will suffer.

 Every good insurance agent will provide additional benefits to cover other scenarios.
-These may include:
+Moreover, these may include:

 - Debris removal